AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 >
 >The cart price rule is applied to **_each_** product in the shopping cart whenever the set of conditions in the _[!UICONTROL Conditions]_ tab is met.
 Add conditions in the _[!UICONTROL Actions]_ tab to limit the number of products affected by the cart price rule.

+>[!NOTE]
+>
+>If at least 1 conditional product attribute has empty value, then cart price rule is not applied to this product.

 1. In the left panel, select **[!UICONTROL Conditions]**.

    ![Cart price rule - conditions](./assets/conditions.png)<!-- zoom -->